chipkoziara/crime_costs_baltimore/README.md

 <br>_This shows the crime type with the greatest cost for each Census Block Group in 2015_

 **What does this R script do?**
-This R script counts the number of crimes in each Philadelphia neighborhood and calculates the cost of each type of crime.
-Values for the total cost of all crimes per neighborhood, as well as which crime type has the highest cost per neighborhood, are also calculated.
+This R script counts the number of crimes in each Baltimore Census Block Group and calculates the cost of each type of crime.
+Values for the total cost of all crimes per Block Group, as well as which crime type has the highest cost per Block Group, are also calculated.

 The script outputs one shapefile with crimes aggregated to the polygons of each Census Block Group in Baltimore.